Is spray painting kitchens a good idea?

 If someone quotes you a crazy low price for spraying, please focus on the crazy.
 8 years’ research from Ron and others at TP has concluded that spraying kitchens completely to a finish is not cheaper, nor better than hand painting, when done right.

-It obviously is cheap if doors are sprayed shut, all hinges are sprayed in, they are using some highly toxic two-pack spray paint in your house that lets them finish in 2 days, think twice.
+It obviously is cheap if doors are sprayed shut, and all hinges are sprayed in with the doors and frames.
+From a safety point of view, be concerned if sprayers are using highly toxic two-pack spray paint in your house.
+They use those so they can finish in 2 days.
+But you should think twice.
 Do make sure you are happy with what you are going to get.
-It is your kitchen after all.
+It is your kitchen and health after all.

-I can only speak for Traditional Painter, our hand painted finishes are exceptional and the members who spray the primers and base coats really know what they are doing.
-But on completion of a kitchen painting project, the most repeated comment after “I can’t believe the transformation” is “That’s sprayed!”
-And 95% of the time, no, it was brushed to a finish by a specialist with 20-30 years’ experience of painting right.
+I can only speak for Traditional Painter, our hand painted finishes are exceptional.
+The members who spray the primers and base coats really know what they are doing.
+On completion of a kitchen painting project, the most repeated comment after “I can’t believe the transformation” is “That’s sprayed!“.
+And 95% of the time, the answer is no. It was brushed to a finish by a specialist with 20-30 years’ experience of painting right.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.